isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 In particular, the given option may exist for a subnet containing the specified pool.
 Such an option instance is not affected by this command, as this command merely deletes a pool-level option.
-To delete a subnet-level option, the :isccmd:`remote-option4-subnet-del`, :isccmd:`remote-option6-subnet-del` commands must be used instead.
+To delete a subnet-level option, the :isccmd:`remote-option4-subnet-del` or :isccmd:`remote-option6-subnet-del` command must be used instead.

 The following command attempts to delete an option having the option code 5 in the top-level option space from an IPv4 address